Tapering and stopping

 The decision to taper/stop an established opioid regimen needs to be discussed carefully with the patient including:

-• explanation of the rationale for stopping opioids including the potential benefits of opioid reduction (avoidance of long term harms and improvement in ability to engage in self management strategies)
+• explanation of the rationale for stopping opioids including the potential benefits of opioid reduction (avoidance of long-term harms and improvement in ability to engage in self-management strategies)

 • agreeing outcomes of opioid tapering

-• arrangements for monitoring and support during opioid taper
+• arrangements for monitoring and support during opioid taper documented agreement of tapering schedule

 Stopping opioids in collaboration with specialist services

 This must include detailed exploration of emotional and mental health history (including addiction).
-Opioid tapering/cessation when patients are taking high doses is more likely to succeed if patients’ emotional and mental health needs are identified and an appropriate plan for support established.
+Opioid tapering/cessation when patients are taking high doses is more likely to succeed if patient’s emotional and mental health needs are identified and an appropriate plan for support established.

 Points to discuss with patients when de-prescribing:

-• Remain empathic and focus the discussion on medicines only
+• Remain empathic and focus the discussion on medicines only.

-• Take a full medicines history and ask the patient how well the medicines are working, and reflect that the patient is describing severe pain despite medicines
+• Take a full medicines history and ask the patient how well the medicines are working and reflect that the patient is describing severe pain despite medicines.

-• Share that the experience of many patients is that taking medicines results in no observable benefit for pain
+• Share that the experience of many patients is that taking medicines results in no observable benefit for pain.

-• It matters a lot that the patient has confidence that all their medicines are working well
+• It matters a lot that the patient has confidence that all their medicines are working well.

-• If a tapering trial doesn't work we can think again
+• If a tapering trial doesn't work, we can think again.